 But in keeping with the subject of this paper, I shall ignore these interventions and confine my attention to the efficacy of regulating leverage.
 In the section on heterogeneous priors we found five reasons why there might be excessive leverage.
 But in that model there was no default.
 When there is heterogeneous utility for holding collateral, we found that default naturally arises in equilibrium, if markets are incomplete.
-This gives rise to another three dangers from excessive leverage.
+This gives rise to another three dangers from excessive leverage, in addition to the five discussed earlier.

-One source is debt overhang (see Myers 1977).
+A sixth source is debt overhang (see Myers 1977).
 In our example, agents of type B and A will agree to trade loans that promise 15 in both states in period 1, as we saw.
-Imagine now that B had an opportunity to invest δ units of food-equivalent at time 0 to increase the size of his house by Δ % at time 1.
-The expected revenue this brings is $(1 - \varepsilon)15\Delta\% + \varepsilon 9\Delta\%$.
+Imagine now that B had an opportunity to invest $\delta$ units of food-equivalent at time 0 to increase the size of his house by $\Delta\%$ at time 1.
+The expected revenue this brings is $(1 - \varepsilon)15\Delta\% + \varepsilon9\Delta\%$ .
 However, if B tries to raise this money by issuing new debt that is junior to the debt already issued, he can only deliver $(1 - \varepsilon)15\Delta\%$ because the revenue in the second state will go to the old bondholders.
 Even if the new debt is of equal seniority to the old debt, it will be heavily diluted in the second state.
-So if $(1 - \varepsilon)15\Delta\% + \varepsilon 9\Delta\% > \delta > (1 - \varepsilon)15\Delta\%$, an efficient investment will not be made.
+So if $(1 - \varepsilon)15\Delta\% + \varepsilon9\Delta\% > \delta > (1 - \varepsilon)15\Delta\%$ , an efficient investment will not be made.
 There is no investment in the current model, but we return to this problem in two sections.

-Another important source of inefficiency is the cost of seizing collateral, which until now we have taken to be zero.
+A seventh source of inefficiency is the cost of seizing collateral, which until now we have taken to be zero.
 We discuss this in detail in the next section.